 They ENJOY finding the perfect protein powder and keto-friendly pancake recipe.

 They like pushing through the pain in the gym and beating their previous week’s reps or weights.

 In the beginning, there isn’t a lot to it.
 Just don’t drink.

-Every day, you make that commitment and you muscle through until you’ve got enough sober days under your belt to start to grapple with the mechanics of how you plan to proceed from here.
+Every day, you make that commitment, and you muscle through until you’ve got enough sober days under your belt to grapple with the mechanics of how you plan to proceed from here.

 Here’s where your process comes in.

 You have to commit to sobriety and then find joy in seeking out the best way to maintain it for the long term.

 I didn’t do AA because I was unable to access it where I lived, but I was able to do cognitive behavioral therapy with a counselor, so that’s what I did.